 Lebanon County – Cornwall Iron Furnace: It’s not uncommon to see deteriorating furnaces in Pennsylvania, but there are only a few that have been well preserved.
 Cornwall Iron Furnace is one of these.
 Originally built in 1742, the mines sit adjacent to the largest iron deposit east of Lake Superior.
 The furnace here made iron used during both the Revolutionary War and the Civil War.
 Find out more about visiting in my full article about the furnace.

-Lehigh County – Mack Trucks Historical Museum: For many years, Mack Trucks were headquartered in Allentown.
+Lehigh County – Mack Trucks Historical Museum: For many years, Mack Trucks was headquartered in Allentown.
 And, while that is no longer the case, their old testing facility has been turned into a great museum that tells the story of this iconic American company.
 Guided tours take you past turn-of-the-century trucks, modern trucks, and even movie props.
 If you love trucks, don’t miss this museum.
 Find out more about visiting in my full article.

 Luzerne County – Falls Trail at Ricketts Glen State Park: If I had to pick one place to visit in Pennsylvania, there’s a good chance that it would be the Falls Trail in Ricketts Glen State Park.
 This 7.2-mile trail features 22 waterfalls and some of the most beautiful scenery in the state.
 I’ve actually written four separate articles about this trail, but start here with my top tips for visiting.